 Central diabetes insipidus has several causes, including a brain tumor, a brain injury, brain surgery, tuberculosis, and some forms of other diseases.

 The main symptoms are excessive thirst and excessive urine production.

 The diagnosis is based on urine tests, blood tests, and a water deprivation test.

-People with central diabetes insipidus usually are given the drugs vasopressin or desmopressin as a nasal spray.
+People with central diabetes insipidus usually are given the drugs vasopressin or desmopressin.

 Vasopressin is a hormone produced by the hypothalamus (a region of the brain that lies just above the pituitary) and stored in and released from the posterior lobe of the pituitary gland.
-Vasopressin helps regulate the amount of water in the body by signalling the kidneys to decrease the amount of urine they produce (see Maintaining water balance).
+Vasopressin helps regulate the amount of water in the body by signalling the kidneys to decrease the amount of urine they produce (see About Body Water).
 Because a diuretic is a substance that increases urine production, vasopressin previously was referred to as antidiuretic hormone.

 Central diabetes insipidus results from a deficiency of vasopressin.
 The deficiency may be

 Other disorders that can cause central diabetes insipidus include accidental damage done during surgery on the hypothalamus or pituitary gland; a brain injury, particularly a fracture of the base of the skull; a tumor; sarcoidosis or tuberculosis; an aneurysm (a bulge in the wall of an artery) or blockage in the arteries leading to the brain; some forms of encephalitis or meningitis; and the rare disease Langerhans cell histiocytosis.

 Nephrogenic diabetes insipidus is another type of diabetes insipidus in which there is an adequate amount of vasopressin, but abnormalities in the kidneys cause them not to respond to vasopressin.